8

 Admission dates and extra charges

-The dates of study may vary depending on the level of education, the chosen course.
-The campuses are open all year round, but active academic activity is carried out in semesters - from August-September to June-July.
+The dates of studying may vary depending on the level of education, the chosen course.
+The campuses are open all year round, but academic activity is conducted in semesters - from August-September to June-July.
 Classes are held on weekdays, rest is provided on weekends, days of national and international holidays, vacations.
 Between semesters, students will have test weeks, and at the end of the year, final or intermediate exams in subjects.

 The list of additional costs will include: